Tropical storms Juliette and Fernand churn over open waters in different oceans

-MIAMI (AP) — Tropical storms Juliette and Fernand churned Tuesday over open waters, one in the Pacific Ocean and one in the Atlantic.
+MIAMI (AP) — Tropical storms Juliette and Fernand churned Tuesday over open waters, one in the Pacific Ocean and one in the Atlantic, at the same time as some officials continued to deal with the aftermath of the massive Hurricane Erin which neared the northern Caribbean and U.S. last week.

 Tropical Storm Juliette posed no immediate threat to land, forecasters said.
 The storm was in the Pacific about 500 miles (804 kilometers) west-southwest of the southern tip of Mexico’s Baja California peninsula.
 It had maximum sustained winds of 70 mph (113 kph).